funktechno/kanboard-plugin-wiki/README.md

 ### Development

-After a change must update the version in Plugin.php and Makefile
+After a change must update the version in Plugin.php

 Plugin.php E.g.